bryson1221/bryson1221.github.io/_posts/2019-04-13-code-review.md

 For the software design and engineering portion of the project, I used skills developed from class CS-310.
 In this class, we worked on a Calculator app.
 This sparked my interest in creating an app that can showcase my ability to design and engineer something fun.
 Thus, I created a Tic Tac Toe app.
 I enjoyed showing this to my friends and playing a few games against them.

-CS-310 taught me how to use GitHub, Git, and Bitbucket as well.
-Without this class, I would have had an extremely difficult time understanding how push/pull works.
+CS-310 taught me how to use GitHub, Git, and Bitbucket.

 ## Algorithms and Data Structures